aquatiger/journal/README.md

 # journal

 This is a journal of my programming journey.
+## 28Nov18
+Worked on general programming today, including the blog I follow about python and a few packages offered by or can work with python.
+Refreshed my memory on the PDX project.
+Trying to get back into the groove with that.

 ## 26Nov18
 Well, another week has gone by despite my best efforts to journal.
 I have sporadically worked on PDX Wildlife project.
 Difficult going, but continuing.